-The Bosque del Mar hotel is a beachside resort located in Guanacaste (Playa Hermosa area) that is founded on ecological harmony with its gorgeous surroundings.
+The Bosque del Mar Hotel is a beachside resort located in Guanacaste (Playa Hermosa area) that is founded on ecological harmony with its gorgeous surroundings.
 There are numerous pools and jacuzzis to keep the kids (and you) in total comfort after your daytime excursions.
-Also included on-site are a laundry service, Wi-Fi, a gourmet restaurant and lounge bar.
+Also included on-site are a laundry service, Wi-Fi, a gourmet restaurant and a lounge bar.
 Looking to scuba dive?
 There’s also an on-site scuba diving facility.
 Room types range from smaller suites with double queen beds + living room to oceanside suites that feature their own jacuzzi.
 For the ultimate experience, book one of three penthouse suites that include a kitchen for making meals with the family.

 The Tulemar Bungalows are a sight to behold, offering just over 600 square feet of living space with one of the best views in Costa Rica.
 Treat your kids to a treetop experience!
 Each bungalow comes with a small kitchen space, air conditioning for escaping the heat and humidity, different bed types and a TV for lazy evenings.
 The eight-sided layout of the bungalows offers amazing views from any part of the bungalow.
-Also, the windows can all be opened to allow a truly outdoor experience inside the bungalow.
+Also, the windows can all be opened to provide an outdoor experience inside the bungalow.
 This is an authentic jungle experience that the whole family will love.
 There are also four on-site pools.

 The Costa Verde resort is nestled on a rainforest cliff near Manuel Antonio.
 The views are simply amazing.
 Also nearby are the Quepos village and Costa Rica’s capital (two-hour car drive).
 This makes Costa Verde a convenient resort for shorter stays in addition to longer stays that don’t require the first night’s stay to be in San Jose.
 Patrons of Costa Verde often use the resort as a home base for day excursions that include hiking, fishing, surfing and beach lounging at the nearby Manuel Antonio beach.
 This resort offers tropical luxury and an ecotourism experience that the whole family will love.

 Casa Turire is reminiscent of a gorgeous plantation home of the colonial days gone by.
-This fantastic family resort is due east of Sanjose, just a couple of hours (by car), in the lush landscape of Turrialba (known for its agriculture).
+This fantastic family resort is due east of San Jose, just a couple of hours (by car), in the lush landscape of Turrialba (known for its agriculture).
 Casa Turire is nestled right on Lake Angostura, behind the backdrop of Turrialba’s majestic mountains.
 The resort features an on-site restaurant serving traditional Costa Rican cuisine, lush gardens alive with tropical birds, an inviting outdoor pool, jacuzzi and canoes/kayaks for use on the lake.

 Alma del Pacifico

-A multi-award winning hotel, the Alma del Pacifico is located in Costa Rica’s Central Pacific area, along the Playa Esterillos Este.
+A multi-award-winning hotel, the Alma del Pacifico is located in Costa Rica’s Central Pacific area, along the Playa Esterillos Este.
 This ocean-front resort is exactly what you’d imagine…sandy beaches and lush cliffs overseeing the vast, diamond-crested ocean waves.
 Verdant gardens filled with herb and vegetable plants, tropical wildlife and fresh rainforest vegetation are literally right out the front door.
 The hotel features a spa with natural therapies and a restaurant/bar specializing in local fare and spectacular tropical views.

 Buena Vista Hotel in Alajuela